 Transporting goods by water is the most environmentally-friendly means of shipping items.
 And this fact can be measured at Rhenus thanks to the pioneer work performed by Contargo with regard to calculating emissions for inland waterway traffic.
 Rhenus provides comprehensive low-emission transportation services as the leading provider of inland waterway services and with its dense network of ports (maritime and inland waterway) along Europe’s waterways.
 By deliberating shifting traffic to the waterways, e.g. by using the “Greenliner” at the port of Hamburg, Rhenus skilfully reduces journey times, increases the throughput and eases the pressure on the environment at the same time.

 The Rhenus network is subject to a process involving continual adjustments and optimisation.
 This enables the company to achieve the maximum load factors, reduce the number of empty trips and prevent truck delivery runs.
-As a result of its membership within System Alliance Europe, flows of goods are sent to major conurbations in consolidated form, traffic movements are prevented and this protects the environment and the population.
+Flows of goods are sent to major conurbations in consolidated form, traffic movements are prevented and this protects the environment and the population.
 At the same time, Rhenus is certifying more and more business centres in line with DIN EN ISO 14001.
 An internal environmental benchmark enables best practices to be shared among business centres.

 Each trip, which is prevented when people switch from private transport to buses and railway services, benefits the environment and people’s health.
 Rhenus Veniro represents attractive, comfortable local public passenger services as an eco-friendly alternative to cars.
 But while economic growth elsewhere often goes hand in hand with increased environmental pollution, expansion at Veniro creates ecological advantages.
 Every additional passenger, who can be persuaded to change to public transport as a result of attractive local services, benefits the environment and climate.